RennyCode9/alx-system_engineering-devops/README.md

-These are the solutions to the ALX Project 0x02 Shell I/O Redirection
+This is my foldet that contains all my solutions to the ALX Projects